Date of Award:

 The study suggests that environments influencing adulthood preparation have the potential to support youth adult’s transitional experiences by incorporating preparation related to 21st century adulthood markers.

 Boschetto, Lacee R., "Navigating Adulthood: Exploring the Impact of a High School Life-Skills Course on Adulthood Transition Experiences" (2019).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7705.